 Children like Yonas face increased risks of hunger, abuse, and separation from their parents as they’re displaced in Ethiopia, the second-most populous country in Africa, or flee as refugees into neighboring Sudan.
 Children are “in acute need of protection and assistance,” according to UNICEF.

-The United Nations Human Rights Council is investigating reports of killings and sexual violence in Tigray that may amount to war crimes.
+The United Nations Human Rights Council is investigating reports of killings and sexual violence in Tigray.
 U.N.
 High Commissioner for Human Rights Michelle Bachelet says: “Deeply distressing reports of sexual and gender-based violence, extrajudicial killings, widespread destruction and looting of public and private property by all parties continue to be shared with us, as well as reports of continued fighting in central Tigray in particular.”

 Before conflict erupted in November 2020, families struggled with decimated crops, food shortages, inflated food and fuel prices, and an overburdened healthcare system due to recurrent drought, desert locust, and the spread of COVID-19.